-We have compiled the complete guide to the best school holiday activities in Darwin over the December/January summer school holidays to help make your life so much easier!
+We have compiled the complete guide to the best school holiday activities in Darwin over the September school holidays to help make your life so much easier!

 Please note that term dates for some urban and remote schools in the Northern Territory differ.